Table of Contents

 Q2.
 Can I work in Germany without a degree?

 Answer – Only if you’re a citizen of an EU/EEA country, you can easily move to Germany and start your job search without having a university degree.
-But all other countries need a work permit.
+However, people from other countries need a work permit.

 Q3.
 What is the age group to apply for work in Germany?

 Answer – People from the age group 18 to 30 can apply for work in Germany.